Digital Forensics Investigation using OS Forensics (Part1)

 OSForensics from PassMark Software is a digital computer forensic application which lets you extract and analyze digital data evidence efficiently and with ease.
 It discovers, identifies and manages ie uncovers everything hidden inside your computer systems and digital storage devices.

-OSForensics ia a self capable and standalone toolkit which has almost all the digital forensics capabilities including Data acquisition , extraction, analysis, email analysis, data imaging, image restoration and much more.
+OSForensics is a self-capable and standalone toolkit which has almost all the digital forensics capabilities including Data acquisition, extraction, analysis, email analysis, data imaging, image restoration and much more.

-On the left hand side are the main options/ capabilities of OSforensic we will be talking about in details.
+On the left-hand side are the main options/ capabilities of forensic we will be talking about in details.

 Please note that the start option highlights the main tools.
-Features of OFS which are widely used the same options can also be accessed through the tabs on the left pane.
+Features of OSF which are widely used the same options can also be accessed through the tabs on the left pane.

 The first option is Manage Case:

-To create a new case click on Create Case icon in start option or new case button in Manage case option and provide all the relevant details related to the case.
-Also note the location where we want to save the case.
+To create a new case click on the Create Case icon in start option or new case button in Manage case option and provide all the relevant details related to the case.
+Also, note the location where we want to save the case.

-We can delete any case or import a case from already created case.
+We can delete any case or import a case from an already created case.

 For this article we will be working on NPFJeane case, it is a demo case (E01) of which we will be doing forensics investigation.
 (This will be our evidence, we can do the same with any other data or computer disk).To add the evidence to our case click on add device.

 Select the image file and browse for the Evidence file and click open.